danielyuhanwang/danielyuhanwang/README.md

 ## Hi there 👋

-I'm Daniel, a second-year undergraduate Statistics and Data Science student at Yale College.
-I'm currently learning about deep learning architectures, computer vision, and natural language processing, and exploring careers in business analytics, data analytics, data science, and machine learning.
+I'm Daniel, a third-year undergraduate Statistics and Data Science student at Yale College.
 <!--
 **danielyuhanwang/danielyuhanwang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.